 In human resources, keywords are hard skills that you may have acquired through either education and experience.
-They are usually associated to specific industries.
+They are usually associated with specific industries.

 Keywords have become a key tool in candidate selection.
 Recruiters and employers select resumes based on the keywords they contain – for them, it’s the most efficient way of checking if your skill-set and experience are a close enough match to their requirements.